BUGS-NYU/schedge/README.md

 **API DOCS:** https://nyu.a1liu.com/api/

 ### NOTE: The previous version of Schedge has been deprecated, and will not have up-to-date data for semesters after Fall 2022.
-The service that Schedge v1 depended on was removed by NYU, and uses an entirely different data model, so Schedge v2 (the current version) contains breaking changes.
+The service that Schedge previously depended on was removed by NYU, and its replacement uses an entirely different data model, so Schedge v2 (the current version) contains breaking changes.

 **Deprecated V1 API DOCS:** https://schedge.a1liu.com/